OPLSS/videography/README.md

 #### Creating title graphics

-The A/V manager should create title graphics to accompany the session videos.
+The A/V lead should create title graphics to accompany the session videos.
 We refer to them here as "title cards" or "cards."
 We created one set of cards that appear in every video, along with a set unique to each session.